albar965/littlenavmap-manual/en/OPTIONS.md

 #### Flight Plan Elevation Profile {#cache-elevation}

-The lower part of this tab allows to install the the freely downloadable [GLOBE - Global Land One-km Base Elevation Project](https://ngdc.noaa.gov/mgg/topo/globe.html) elevation data.
+The bottom part of this tab allows to install the the freely downloadable [GLOBE - Global Land One-km Base Elevation Project](https://ngdc.noaa.gov/mgg/topo/globe.html) elevation data.

 Download the ZIP archive from the link in the dialog and extract it.
 Select the extracted directory using `Select GLOBE Directory ...` so, that it points to the files `a10g` to `p10g`.
 The label in the dialog will show an error if the path is invalid.